mhaack/mh-site/content/posts/2020-01-14-jama-villa/index.md

 ### Custom Lovelace cards

-To pimp the Lovelace dashboard we use a bunch of custom lovelace cards.
+To pimp the Lovelace dashboard, we use a bunch of custom lovelace cards.
 The three most used are:

 | Custom Card       | Documentation / GitHub                                                                                                                                               |
 | ----------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- |